postgresml/postgresml/pgml-docs/docs/user_guides/setup/distributed_training.md

 ### Install the extension

-PostgreSQL comes with `postgres_fdw` already available, but the extension needs to be explicitely installed into the database.
+PostgreSQL comes with `postgres_fdw` already available, but the extension needs to be explicitly installed into the database.
 Connect to your PostgresML database as a superuser and run:

 ```postgresql
 CREATE EXTENSION postgres_fdw;